Building a content strategy and verbal branding is required for successful digital marketing

 While both need to work hand-in-hand, there are benefits to thinking about them first alone and then combined.

-The three basic steps to effective brand development are:
+The four basic steps to effective content marketing are:

-Your brand positioning should stem directly from your overall marketing strategy and is designed to bring focus and clarity to the development of your marketing strategy and tactics, including inbound marketing efforts.
+Your brand positioning should stem directly from your overall marketing strategy and is designed to bring focus and clarity to the development of your marketing strategy and tactics.
 There is a useful framework called the brand positioning statement, which addresses the four strategic decisions that must be made in a disciplined way:

 For (target audience) Your Brand is the only (frame of reference) that (benefits delivered) because (reasons to believe)